-How many students transfer from a Washington community or technical college to a four-year institution? bout 15,000 Washington community and technical college students transferred to four-year institutions in 2003-04.
+How many students transfer from a Washington community or technical college to a four-year institution?

+bout 15,000 Washington community and technical college students transferred to four-year institutions in 2004-05.
 Not all transfer students have degrees and not all students with two-year degrees transfer.

-Nearly three-quarters of the students transferred to public four-year institutions; this includes more than 1,700 Running Start students.
-In addition, nearly 4,000 students transferred to other baccalaureate institutions, either in-state or out-of-state (this includes 1,600 students who transferred to the University of Phoenix).
+Approximately three-fourths of the students transferred to public four-year institutions; this includes more than 1,800 Running Start students.
+In addition, over 3,000 students transferred to other baccalaureate institutions, either in-state or out-of-state (this includes 475 students who transferred to the University of Phoenix and 210 to Portland State University).